Generates Code Coverage reports

 Test Code Coverage Plugin

-This plugin will generate code coverage reports using Cobertura.Please create issues in JIRA if you encounter problems.
+This plugin will generate code coverage reports using Cobertura.Currently Grails Forked mode is not supported.

 To run: